splunk/observability-workshop/multipass/README.md

 # Launch a Multipass instance

+**NOTE:** Please disable any VPNs or proxies before running the commands below e.g. ZScaler, Cisco AnyConnect, etc. These tools can prevent the instance from being created properly.

 ## 1. Pre-requisites

 Install [Multipass](https://multipass.run/)[^1] and Terraform for your operating system.
 On a Mac you can also install via [Homebrew](https://brew.sh/) e.g.